imagej/imagej.github.io/_pages/plugins/directionality.md

 On top of the histogram, the plugin tries to generate statistics on the highest peak found.

 -   The highest peak is fitted by a Gaussian function, taking into account the periodic nature of the histogram.
--   The 'Direction (º)' column reports the center of the gaussian.
+-   The 'Direction (°)' column reports the center of the gaussian.
--   The 'Dispersion (º)' column reports the standard deviation of the gaussian.
+-   The 'Dispersion (°)' column reports the standard deviation of the gaussian.
 -   The 'Amount' column is the sum of the histogram from center-std to center+std, divided by the total sum of the histogram.
 The real histogram values are used for the summation, not the gaussian fit.
 -   The 'Goodness' column reports the goodness of the fit; 1 is good, 0 is bad.

 A study made on artificial images reveal that the 'Amount' value as calculated here **underestimates** the real proportion of structures with the preferred orientation.
-So for the pine image up there, one can conclude that the proportion of needle leaves oriented around +60º is at least 25% (however, the image is not completely uniform, which cripples the meaning of this amount value).
+So for the pine image up there, one can conclude that the proportion of needle leaves oriented around +60° is at least 25% (however, the image is not completely uniform, which cripples the meaning of this amount value).

 Results data export
 -------------------